PablitoCho/CMIP5_p50_tuna/README.md

 -----------------------------
 #### Graphing the results
 -----------------------------
 Plots are produced and saved in the `graphs/` folder.
-The commands assume that the current directory is the CMIP5_p50_tuna folder.
+The commands assume that the current directory is the `CMIP5_p50_tuna` folder.

 Figure 1:

     python pyCode/IUCN_numberspecies.py

-Figure 2:
+Figure 2: (Ignore WARNING)

     python pyCode/IUCN_combined_woa_rcp8.5_plot.py